Gets the primary clipboard of the widget.

 Normally realization happens implicitly; if you show a widget and all its parent containers, then the widget will be realized and mapped automatically.

-Realizing a widget requires all the widget’s parent widgets to be realized; calling this function realizes the widget’s parents in addition to @widget itself.
+Realizing a widget requires all the widget’s parent widgets to be realized; calling this function realizes the widget’s parents in addition to widget itself.
 If a widget is not yet inside a toplevel window when you realize it, bad things will happen.

 This function is primarily used in widget implementations, and